nodejs/node/doc/contributing/commit-queue.md

 landing process by automating it via GitHub Actions.
 With it, collaborators can land pull requests by adding the `commit-queue` label to a PR.
-All checks will run via node-core-utils, and if the pull request is ready to land, the Action will rebase it and push to main.
+All checks will run via node-core-utils, and if the pull request is ready to land, the Action will rebase it and push to `main`.

 This document gives an overview of how the Commit Queue works, as well as implementation details, reasoning for design choices, and current limitations.